AP FACT CHECK: Are immigration raids result of Trump policy? | Taiwan News

 TRUMP VS. OBAMA

 As a candidate, Donald Trump vowed to take a hard line on immigration.
 Five days after taking office, he signed a sweeping executive order that made clear that just about any immigrant living in the country illegally could be a priority for deportation, particularly those with outstanding deportation orders.
-The president's order also said enforcement priorities would include convicted criminals, immigrants who had been arrested for any criminal offense, those who committed fraud, and anyone who may have committed a crime.
+The president's order also said enforcement priorities would include convicted criminals, immigrants who had been arrested for any criminal offense, those who committed fraud and anyone who may have committed a crime, including immigration violations.

 Under President Barack Obama, the government focused on immigrants in the country illegally who posed a threat to national security or public safety and recent border crossers.
 But despite the narrower focus, more than 2 million people were deported during Obama's time in office, including a record of more than 409,000 people in 2012.
-At one point, he was dubbed the "Deporter in Chief" by his critics.
+At one point, his critics dubbed him the "deporter in chief."

-The record was reached with the help of the Secure Communities program that helped the government identify immigrants in the country illegally who had been arrested.
-In the latter half of Obama's tenure, deportations plummeted to lows matching those of former President George W. Bush's term.
+The record was reached with the help of the Secure Communities program that helped the government identify immigrants in the United States illegally who had been arrested.
+In the latter half of Obama's tenure the Secure Communities program fell out of favor with the administration and local jurisdictions, and deportations plummeted to lows matching those during former President George W. Bush's term.

 ARE THE LATEST RAIDS A DIRECT RESULT OF TRUMP'S ORDER?

+Immigration officials said they weren't.
+But a White House senior policy adviser, Stephen Miller, said Sunday that the arrests were a direct result of Trump's executive order.

+"Right now, as a result of the president's order, greatly expanded and more vigorous immigration enforcement activities are taking place," Miller told Fox News.
+"It is true that Operation Cross-Check is something that happens every year.
+But this year, we've taken new and greater steps to remove criminal aliens from our communities."

 David Marin, Immigration and Customs Enforcement's field office director for enforcement and removal operations in greater Los Angeles, said the agency carries out these operations two or three times a year in his region.
-He says the California operation was in the planning stages "before the administration came out with their current executive orders."
+The California operation was in the planning stages "before the administration came out with their current executive orders," he said.

 But immigrant rights groups say the actions are harsher than in the past.